Happy Mother’s Day Messages, Greetings & Wishes

 You know how your mom always asks when you’re coming to visit?
 Yeah, Mother’s Day is a pretty good reason to deliver your card in person.
 Take the chance to sit down, catch up, and reminisce.
 And if you live far away, plan ahead to send your Mother’s Day card through the mail.
 For a timely delivery, send it around May 1st, a week before Mother’s Day this year.
 And call your mom on Mother’s Day.
 Whether you’ve sent a card or not.

 Celebrate Mother’s Day with Spoonful of Comfort

 Spoonful of Comfort began in 2007 when our founder, Marti, received a call from her mother that she had been diagnosed with lung cancer.
 Marti felt helpless, being so far away from her mom, but she knew she needed to do something.

 The usual options of flowers or fruit just didn’t seem appropriate.
 Chicken soup immediately came to mind.
 Unfortunately, her mother passed away before she got to taste Marti’s soup, but in her honor, we are inspired daily to send soup to help you show your loved ones that you care.

-We are excited to share our limited edition Mother’s Day package with you.
-You can send Mom a gift of gourmet soup, delicious rolls and cookies, a new ladle, and Floral lollipop with a plant-able stick to grow a pot of flowers..
+We are excited to share our limited edition Mother’s Day packages with you.
+You can send Mom tons of customizable gifts on her special day.
+These treats include a gift of gourmet soup, delicious rolls and cookies, a new ladle, and a floral lollipop with a plant-able stick to grow a pot of flowers.
 Let her kick back and enjoy a delicious Mother’s Day meal without lifting a finger.